 BIO 471.
 SPECIAL TOPICS SEMINAR 2-4 sh

 Each seminar — a nonlaboratory discussion course for biology majors — focuses on one biological topic determined by student and faculty interest.
 Must have instructor’s consent.

 BIO 481.
 INTERNSHIP IN BIOLOGY 1-4 sh

 Advanced-level work experience in a biological field is offered on an individual basis when suitable opportunities can be arranged.
 Prerequisite: permission of department.

 BIO 499.
 RESEARCH 1-4 sh

 Students from all levels conduct laboratory and/or field research under the direction of the biology faculty.
 Maximum eight semester hours total credit.
-Prerequisite: permission of the biology faculty.
+Prerequisite: permission of department.